cgiuffr/kernel-tools/README.md

 This repository *should* make it easy to run LLVM LTO passes on the Linux kernel for dynamic and static analysis.

-To run it you need to set the following environment variables in your shell or in a `.env` file:
+To run it you need to override the following environment variables in a `.env` file (unless you're happy with `.env.default` settings):

-* `LLVMPREFIX`: by default points to the `llvm-project` directory (created with `task llvm:clone`), you can overwrite it with your own or for example `/usr/lib/llvm-12`.
+* `LLVMVERSION`: should point to the LLVM version to use (e.g., 14)
-* `KERNEL`: should point to the Linux kernel repo.
+* `KERNELVERSION`: should point to the Linux kernel version to use (e.g., 6.9)
-* `REPOS` should point to the directories holding the LLVM LTO passes and runtimes (space separated).
+* `REPOS` should point to the directories holding the LLVM LTO passes and runtimes, space separated (e.g., ./instr).

 For convenience you can add `kernel-tools/bin` to your PATH and run any command executable with `task ...` from within the kernel repo.
 This is useful to for example start the kernel you are in directly in qemu.